 If you and your sweetie are the adventurous types, few romantic escapades can beat a trekking trip to the North Face Base Camp of Mount Everest in Tibet.
 Going on a trek together may not sound romantic in the traditional sense.
 But trekking to the world's highest mountain is a different thing.
 You will take in some of the most magnificent mountain vistas on Earth and encounter sacred Buddhist monasteries, and friendly Sherpa villages.

-The best time to do the trekking is in May, September and October.
-Avoid trekking in July and August because the road may be blocked by floods or landslide.
+The best time to do the trekking is in May, September, and October.
+Avoid trekking in July and August because the road may be blocked by floods or landslides.

-*From Feb, 2019, tourists will no longer have access to the Mount Everest's base camp (5200 meters above the sea level) and the area just beyond it in Tibet due to the environmental concerns.
+*From Feb 2019, tourists will no longer have access to Mount Everest's base camp (5200 meters above sea level) and the area just beyond it in Tibet due to environmental concerns.
 However, a new camp will be set up around the Rongbuk Monastery at 5150 meters above sea level and tourists can still enjoy the view of the magnificent Mt.
 Everest.

 9. Tiger Leaping Gorge, near Lijiang, Yunnan

 Another way to turn your trip into an epic adventure story is trekking along the Tiger Leaping Gorge, one of the deepest in the world.
 Franked by Haba Snow Mountain and Jade Dragon Snow Mountain, the scenic gorge is cut by the Jinsha River (the upper reach of the Yangtze River) and runs roughly southwest to northeast.
 A trek along the gorge takes you through some of the most beautiful and diverse landscapes China has to offer.

 At present, there are two paths: the high trail and the low trail.
 The low trail can be hiked in one day.
 High Trail is more popular among hiking lovers because it affords better views, though, requires two days of trekking.